Calm forest path – supporting nervous system regulation through somatic therapy

 Man walking on the beach feeling at peace and joyful after a SE session.

-I offer online mind-body therapy to adults throughout Florida, including West Palm Beach, Delray Beach, Boca Raton, Fort Lauderdale, and nearby areas.
-Whether you're navigating anxiety, trauma, or chronic pain, we can do this work together from your home.
+I offer online somatic therapy to adults throughout Florida, including West Palm Beach, Delray Beach, Boca Raton, Fort Lauderdale, and nearby areas.
+This work translates well to virtual sessions, allowing you to stay connected to your body and nervous system from the comfort of your own space.

 I’m also licensed in Illinois and see clients across the state, including Chicago.